MarlinFirmware/MarlinDocumentation/_basics/auto_build_marlin.md

 ---
-title:        AutoBuildMarlin
+title:        Auto Build Marlin
-description:  Installation and use of the AutoBuildMarlin extension
+description:  How to install and use "Auto Build Marlin"

 author: thinkyhead
 category: [ articles, getting-started ]
 ---

-"*AutoBuildMarlin*" is a *Visual Studio Code* extension that provides a one-button interface to build and upload Marlin Firmware to your selected `MOTHERBOARD`.
+"*Auto Build Marlin*" is a *Visual Studio Code* extension that provides a one-button interface to build and upload Marlin Firmware to your selected `MOTHERBOARD`.
 This removes the need to edit your `platformio.ini` file or scroll through a long list of Marlin environments.

 ## Installation